cube3power/atsd/rule-engine/filters.md

 ## Overview

 Filters determine which commands should be processed by the rule.
-Commands that satisfy all filters are allocated to the rule's [windows](window.md) for further processing such as adding data and evaluating the alert condition.
+Commands that satisfy all filters are allocated to the rule [windows](window.md) for further processing such as adding data and evaluating the alert condition.

 ### Built-in Filters